gbo-dev/.dotfiles/README.md

 # .dotfiles

-Automated dotfiles setup for Linux development environments.
-Maintained using GNU Stow for symlink management with automated installation scripts for a complete development setup.
+Simple and elegant automated setup for Linux development environments.
+Uses GNU Stow for dotfiles management with a streamlined installation process focused on core development tools.

-## 🚀 Quick Start (Recommended)
+## 🚀 Quick Start

 For a fresh Linux machine: